 It's stories like that which make sport worth following.

-'YOU'RE SHORT, YOU'RE BALD AND YOU ALWAYS WILL BE'
+'YOU'RE SHORT, YOU'RE BALD AND YOU ALWAYS WILL

 My absolute favourite story off the week took place at the World Snooker Championships in Sheffield.
 Controversial Australian Quinten Hann was warned for swearing during his game with Andy Hicks, and told Hicks, 'The last three times I beat you, I really enjoyed it'.
 However, Hann went on to lose this time.